simeononsecurity/simeononsecurity.ch/content/articles/usb-standards-and-ports_-a-user's-guide/index.en.md

 * **Audio and Video Support**: USB Type-C supports audio and video signals, allowing you to connect your devices to external displays and speakers without the need for additional ports or cables.

-> Tip: When purchasing USB Type-C cables or adapters, make sure they are certified to ensure compatibility and safety.
+> Tip: When purchasing USB Type-C cables or adapters, make sure they're certified to ensure compatibility and safety.

 ### Compatibility and Adoption of USB Type-C

 USB Type-C has gained widespread popularity and adoption due to its numerous advantages and compatibility with various devices.
 Its compact size and reversible design make it convenient for users. **One of the key advantages** of USB Type-C is its ability to support multiple protocols, including USB 3.1, Thunderbolt 3, and DisplayPort.
-This versatility allows users to connect a wide range of devices, such as external monitors, storage devices, and smartphones, using a single USB Type-C port.
+This versatility allows users to connect many devices, such as external monitors, storage devices, and smartphones, using a single USB Type-C port.

 In addition, USB Type-C offers faster data transfer speeds compared to previous USB standards.
 With USB 3.1, users can enjoy SuperSpeed data transfer rates of up to 10 Gbps.
 This means transferring large files or backing up data can be done quickly and efficiently. **Moreover**, USB Type-C supports fast charging, enabling devices to charge at higher power levels, reducing charging time.